venu89-git/bank-loan-analysis/README.md

 # bank-loan-analysis
-Real-time Tableau project on Bank Loan data, providing insights into loan applications, funded amounts, received payments, and customer trends.
-Includes interactive dashboards for financial analysis and decision-making.
+## 🎯 Objective

+The objective of this project is to analyze bank loan data using Tableau and provide meaningful insights through interactive dashboards.
+The analysis helps identify loan application trends, funded amounts, repayment behavior, and overall loan performance to support data-driven decision-making in the banking sector.